Milovan1995/Milovan1995/README.md

 # Hello, I'm Milovan Antić 👋

 I'm a passionate learner and a web developer from Podgorica, Montenegro.
-With a background in mechanical engineering, I decided to switch gears and dive into the world of programming in January 2023.
+With a background in mechanical engineering, I decided to switch to programming in January 2023.
 My journey began with a strong focus on front-end development, but I also have worked on some full-stack projects.

 ## About Me